kushaldas/shonku/docs/themes.rst

 Theming
 ========

-We have a very simple them in Shonku and one can easily modify the theme.
+We have a very simple theme in Shonku and one can easily modify the theme.

 The primary directory to keep in mind is *templates*.
 This is where all template files are.
 If you make any changes to the templates remember to do a force build